vadimeisenbergibm/Kitura-Sample/README.md

 [Link to Code](https://github.com/IBM-Swift/Kitura-Sample/blob/master/Sources/Application/Routes/TokenAuthRoutes.swift)

+### OAuth2 token authentication

+This page demonstrates how to authenticate a user with OAuth2 by redirecting to a trusted third party.
+You create an OAuth2 authentication application with either AppID, Facebook or Google and add its credentials to Kitura Sample.
+You can then log in with any of the providers to access the protected route.
+If the user is not logged in the request is rejected as unauthorized.

 ## Swagger/OpenAPI

 The sample is using [Kitura-OpenAPI](https://github.com/IBM-Swift/Kitura-OpenAPI) to automatically generate [OpenAPI](https://www.openapis.org/) (aka Swagger) Specification for it's Codable routes.

 1. Start the Kitura-Sample server
 2. Go to [http://localhost:8080/openapi](http://localhost:8080/openapi) to view OpenAPI definition